Germany could see nationwide hard lockdown by Wednesday: reports | DW | 12.12.2020

 As the number of coronavirus infections in Germany climbs, authorities are considering implementing a hard national lockdown by Wednesday, according to local media reports.

-The federal government could require shops, schools and daycare centers to be closed from next Wednesday, according to Bild newspaper.
+The federal government could require shops, schools and day care centers to be closed from Wednesday, according to the Bild newspaper.
 There is still uncertainty over whether the heads of all of the federal states will cooperate, however.

 The news comes ahead of a meeting between state and federal leaders on Sunday, to decide which course of action to take.